aptech/docs/docs/CR-ln.rst

     :param x:
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*TODO*), NxK matrix or N-dimensional array containing the natural log values of the elements of x.
+    :returns: y (*NxK matrix or N-dimensional array*)         containing the natural log values of the elements of x.

 Remarks